The U2 Conference and the U2 Studies Network were created by Dr. Scott Calhoun.

 - Rhetorical, literary and narrative theories

-- The literature and thinking of C. S. Lewis and J. R. R. Tolkien
+- The literature and thought of C. S. Lewis and J. R. R. Tolkien

 • He lives in Xenia, Ohio, USA, with his wife and children.